platformsh/platformsh-docs/docs/src/guides/django/local/tethered.md

     {{< /codetabs >}}

-1. Start your local server by running the following command based on your package manager:
+1. To start your local server, run the following command based on your package manager:

     {{< codetabs >}}
 +++